Trace Reconstruction with Language Models: Method

 The traces \( \vy_1,\ldots, \vy_N \) are concatenated with the original sequence to form a training instance

-We generate a large number of synthetic training examples (see Section~\ref{sec:evaluation_synthetic_data} for details).
-For each training instance, we sample the error probabilities uniformly at random from the interval \([0.01, 0.1]\) and the number of traces \( N \) uniformly at random between 2 and 10, as this represents a practically relevant and challenging regime.
+For each training instance, we randomly permute the order of traces, sample the error probabilities uniformly from $[0.01, 0.1]$, and draw the number of traces $N$ uniformly from $[2, 10]$, as this represents a practically relevant and challenging regime.

-The transformer model is trained on the synthetic data by minimizing cross-entropy loss between the predicted sequence \( \hat{\vx} \) and the original sequence \( \vx \).
+The transformer model is trained on synthetic data by minimizing cross-entropy loss between the predicted sequence \( \hat{\vx} \) and the original sequence \( \vx \).